dependabot/fetch-metadata/README.md

 - `steps.dependabot-metadata.outputs.dependency-type`
   - The type of dependency Dependabot has determined this to be, e.g. "direct:production"
 - `steps.dependabot-metadata.outputs.update-name`
-  - The semvvar change being made, e.g. "version-update:semver-major"
+  - The semvver change being made, e.g. "version-update:semver-major"

 **Note:** These outputs will only be populated if the target Pull Request was opened by Dependabot and contains **only** Dependabot-created commits.